moienr/TemporalGAN/README.md

 So feel free to play around with the code and see what you can come up with.

-Here is a buitifull sketch of my initial ideas for the model architecture.
+Here is a buitifull sketch of my initial ideas for the model architecture :)

 ![Model archi](readme_assests/model%20arch.png)